 \textbf{Dataset Statistics.} Our work mainly focuses on human pose and shape estimation with inter-person occlusions.
 We compare different datasets to give insights about the types of occlusion and the number of people in Table \ref{datasets analysis}.

-\subsection{Implementation details}
+\subsection{Implementation Details}

 \textbf{Network Architecture.} For a fair comparison with previous methods, we use fine-tuned ResNet-18 \cite{he2016deep} as the default encoder and ResNet-50 as the additional encoder.
 The encoder produces a feature vector $\phi \in \mathbb{R}^{512}$.
 The iterative regression network consists of two fully connected layers.
 During inference, we use darkpose \cite{Zhang_2020_CVPR} to get 2D keypoints of 3DPW and use Mask-RCNN \cite{he2017mask} to get 2D keypoint predictions of other datasets.
 We use DensePose \cite{guler2018densepose} to get silhouette predictions.
 All implementations are done in PyTorch \cite{paszke2019pytorch}.
-More setting details are given in the supplementary material.

 \textbf{Setting Details.} The input silhouettes are cropped and resized to $256\times256$, while keeping the aspect ratio of 1.2.
 COCO keypoint order is used and the number of keypoint is 17.
 The input tensor is $18\times256\times256$.
-The loss weights are set to be $\sigma_{v}=1.0, \sigma_{j_{3D}}=1.0, \sigma_{\theta}=0.1, \sigma_{\beta}=0.1, \sigma_{j_{2D}}=0.1, \sigma_{S}=0.1$.
-We use the Adam optimizer \cite{kingma2014adam} with a batch-size of 140 and initial learning rate of 0.0001 to train our encoder and regressor.
-The mean values in iterative regression are the same with SPIN \cite{kolotouros2019spin}.
+The loss weights are set to be $\sigma_{v}=1.0, \sigma_{j_{3d}}=1.0, \sigma_{\theta}=0.1, \sigma_{\beta}=0.1, \sigma_{j_{2d}}=0.1, \sigma_{S}=0.1$.
+We use the Adam optimizer \cite{kingma2014adam} with a batch size of 140 and an initial learning rate of 0.0001 to train our encoder and regressor.
+The mean values in iterative regression are the same as SPIN \cite{kolotouros2019spin}.
 The training step takes 10 days with 100 epochs on a single 3090 GPU.

 \textbf{Training Datasets.} For a fair comparison with the previous method STRAPS \cite{STRAPS2020BMVC}, we use the training data provided by the STRAPS \cite{STRAPS2020BMVC}.
 The training data are collected from AMASS, 3DPW and UP-3D.
 In the training step, we use the ground-truth SMPL parameters and do not use any pair of image and 3D label.